paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 ### Program Derived Addresses (PDAs) Part 1

 We'd like some way for the program to own the X tokens while the escrow is open and waiting for Bob's transaction.
-The question is then, can programs be given the authority of a token account?
+The question is then, can programs be made the authority of a token account?

 <div class="zoom-image">